Akay729/File-Organizer/README.md

 File organizer
 ====================================

-**File organizer** is a progran that find, move and write file information in a csv file.
+**File organizer** is a program that finds, moves and writes files informations into csv file.

 modules used: